sverma89asu/EffortLoggerV2/src/main/java/tu14/api/README.md

 This backend service communicates with the backend.

-To use it, instantiate an instance of `api.Backend.Backend`.
+To use it, instantiate an instance of `tu14.api.Backend.Backend`.

-`api.Backend.Backend` requires an `api.IAuthenticationService`.
+`tu14.api.Backend.Backend` requires an `tu14.api.IAuthenticationService`.
 At this time, `IAuthenticationService` is provided by the following classes:
-- `api.PlaintextBearerAuthentication`
+- `tu14.api.PlaintextBearerAuthentication`
   - `PlaintextBearerAuthentication(String token)`
   - `PlaintextBearerAuthentication(String username, String password)`

 To send a request, use `Backend.send(APIRequest, Class<T>)`.
-The request reply will be cast to `api.RawData<T>`.
+The request reply will be cast to `tu14.api.RawData<T>`.
 To get data from `RawData<T>`, use the `cast()` or `castSafe()` method.

 `Backend.send()` returns `CompletableFuture<<RawData<T>>`.